 - Doctors who prescribe antibiotics (for example specialists in infectious diseases, intensive medicine, paediatrics)

-- Specialist pharmacists (with infectious diseases training; will provide data on antibiotic use)
+- Specialist pharmacists (with infectious diseases training)

-- Clinical microbiologists (will provide data about bacterial resistance)
+- Clinical microbiologists

 - Members of management